flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 #### The Saturn's CD

 So far, I’ve been discussing the wider standard, but in the case of the Saturn, Sega adopted the **CD‑ROM XA** format (short for 'CD-ROM eXtended Architecture').
-This is a superset of the CD‑ROM format that allows to store data, uncompressed audio, and interleaved multimedia tracks [@games‑disc].
+This is a superset of the CD‑ROM format that allows to store data, uncompressed audio, and interleaved multimedia tracks [@games-format].
 The latter is essential for slow‑speed drives, allowing audio and images to be streamed at a reasonable rate, a capability particularly useful for video playback.
 Speaking of, video playback must still be decompressed, and for that Sega shipped an optional card called 'Video CD'.

 ### Development